01 of 14

 Gather Your Tools and Materials

-Following the tip in Step No. 1 regarding using consistent materials, gather your leaves, flowers, grasses, seed pods, fruits, berries or whatever else you want to incorporate into your wreath design.
+Gather your leaves, flowers, grasses, seed pods, fruits, berries, or whatever else you want to incorporate into your wreath design.

 Fall wreath-making decor: